MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/monthly-updates-portals.md

 Welcome to portal capabilities for [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)].
 Here's a list of features we added recently.
 For more information about portal capability updates for [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] to date, see [portal capabilities for Microsoft Dynamics 365 Releases](https://support.microsoft.com/en-us/help/3181191).

-## Portals capabilities version <Version_number> for Dynamics 365
+## Portals capabilities version 9.0.6 for Dynamics 365

-Portals capabilities version <Version_number> for [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] has brought the following latest updates and features:
+Portals capabilities version 9.0.6 for [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] has brought the following latest updates and features:

 - **[!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Portals app**: The [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Portals app provides a new experience to configure and manage your online platform to communicate and collaborate with customers.
 When you install [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Portals version 9.0 and higher, the [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Portals app, built on the Unified Interface framework, is created out-of-the-box.

-- **Reset a portal**: You can now reset a portal if you plan to move to another geolocation or to another tenant, and don’t want to use the portal anymore.
+- **Reset a portal**: You can now reset a portal if you plan to move to another geolocation or to another tenant, and don't want to use the portal anymore.
 When you reset a portal, the hosted resources of the portal are deleted, and the portal URL will not be accessible.
 More information: [Reset a portal](reset-portal.md)

 - **Change the base URL of a portal**: You can now change the base URL of a portal after it is provisioned.
 For example, if you choose contosocommunity.microsoftcrmportals.com as the base URL while provision the portal, you can later change it to contosocommunityportal.microsoftcrmportals.com as per your requirement.
 More information: [Change base URL](change-base-url.md)